cashpw/notes.cashpw.com/content/posts/custom_anki_notes.md

 [Download Denotes note](https://drive.google.com/file/d/18HLY_WY2tg81ztS5soMiyWp1acKX47F3/view?usp=sharing)

-### Equivalence
+### Equivalence {#equivalence}

 For mathematical equivalencies: `A = B = C`.

-The `Equivalence` note includes six pairs of fields for an expression and label: `Expression1`, `Label1`, `Expression2`, `Label2`, etc. The labels are used to imitate the appearance of a labeled Cloze deletion (eg: `The quick [color] fox jumps over the lazy dog`).
+The `Equivalence` note includes six pairs of fields for an expression and label: `Expression1`, `Label1`, `Expression2`, `Label2`, etc. The labels are used to imitate the appearance of a labeled Cloze deletion (eg: "The quick [color] fox jumps over the lazy dog").
 Up to 30 cards are created for each instance of this note to account for all combinations of the six pairs of fields.

 [Download Equivalence note](https://drive.google.com/file/d/1pF_iPI5bSd7xfmgyVj1D6T4Xb7P1Wmtm/view?usp=sharing)